resourcepool/training-git-cheatsheet/README.md

 (T) Create a lightweight tag on a commit:
 >`$ git tag tag_name sha_of_commit`

-(<) Get last version of branches from the origin repo:
+(<) Get latest version of branches from the origin repo:
 >`$ git fetch origin`

+(<) Get latest version of branches from the origin repo, including removed branches
+>`$ git fetch -p origin`

+(<) Get latest version of master branch from the origin repo, and merge it into current branch
+>`$ git pull origin master`

+(<) Get latest version of master branch from the origin repo, rebase your current branch on top of it
+>`$ git pull --rebase origin master`

 ###3.3.
 Index